 Other than general damages, there is another head of claim you can make, and that’s known as special damages.
 This includes:

-Loss of income/ earnings – if your illness has stopped you from working, you have had to reduce your hours, or you have lost benefits due to your illness, you could be able to claim compensation for this.
+- Loss of income/ earnings – if your illness has stopped you from working, you have had to reduce your hours, or you have lost benefits due to your illness, you could be able to claim compensation for loss of earnings.

-In the compensation table below, we have included some of the most common types of emphysema illness claim and the settlement bands for them.
+In the personal injury compensation claims calculator table below, we have included some of the most common types of payouts awarded as part of emphysema compensation claims.

 |Disease/ cause||Settlement band||Notes|